Mental Health Benefits of Exercise

 Mental Benefits of Exercise

-It’s common knowledge that regular exercise can improve a person’s physical health by helping to control weight, increase cardiovascular capacity, and strengthen the body, but what’s often overlooked are the mental health benefits of exercise.
+Regular exercise improves a person’s physical health by controlling weight, increasing cardiovascular endurance, and strengthening the body, but the mental health benefits of exercise are often overlooked.

-What’s even more important to understand is that you don’t have to train like an Olympic athlete or someone obsessed with pushing himself or herself to the physical limit.
+What’s even more important to understand is that you don’t have to train like an Olympic athlete or become obsessed with pushing yourself to your physical limit.

-Even a small amount of regular exercise benefits mental health and can help lift the fog of issues like anxiety, depression, and toxic stress.
+Even in small amounts, mental and emotional health can be improved through exercise to lift the fog of anxiety, depression, and toxic stress.

 How Does Exercise Improve Mental Health?

-It’s unfortunate that many patients and health care professionals do not fully appreciate the importance of exercise and mental health.
+It’s unfortunate that many patients and health care professionals don’t fully appreciate the importance of exercise and mental health.

 While it’s clear that moderate to intense physical activity is incredibly helpful for improving mood, scientists don’t completely understand the chemical process behind it.

-When identifying how does exercise improve mental health, researchers often point to increased blood circulation in the brain and the effect it has on the body’s hormonal functions, which control our physical reactions to stress.
+When identifying how exercise improves mental health, researchers often point to increased blood circulation in the brain and the effect it has on the body’s hormonal functions, which control our physical reactions to stress.

-According to a paper published in the National Institute of Health (NIH) this process has a positive impact on the following:
+According to a paper published in the National Institutes of Health (NIH) this process has a positive impact on the following:

 • Several regions of the brain, including the limbic system, which controls motivation and mood